Practical Theology (Homiletics)

 Princeton Theological Seminary

-The Reverend Dr. Kenyatta R. Gilbert — professor of homiletics at Howard University School of Divinity — is a nationally recognized expert on African American preaching.
-A prolific writer and oft-featured expert on Black preaching, civil rights, and social justice, Dr. Gilbert has authored countless sermons and classroom lectures, as well as four books: Exodus Preaching: Crafting Sermons about Justice and Hope; A Pursued Justice: Black Preaching from the Great Migration to Civil Rights; The Journey and Promise of African American Preaching; and Just Living: Meditations for Engaging Our Life and Time.
-Dr. Gilbert is contributing editor for Sojourners magazine, General Editor of the forthcoming Preaching, Theology, and Culture book series (Fortress), and project director for Equipping the Saints: Promising Practices for Black Congregations Online Resource Center.
+The Rev. Dr. Kenyatta Gilbert — professor of homiletics at Howard University School of Divinity—is a nationally recognized expert on African American preaching.
+After graduating from Baylor University with a bachelor’s degree in political science in 1996, Gilbert enrolled in Princeton Theological Seminary, where he earned his M.Div. and Ph.D. in practical theology (homiletics).
+As an ordained Baptist minister, he served congregations in Texas, New York, New Jersey, Maryland, and Kenya before landing at Howard University in 2006.
+A prolific writer and oft-featured expert on Black preaching, civil rights, and social justice, Gilbert has authored countless sermons and classroom lectures, as well as four books: Exodus Preaching: Crafting Sermons about Justice and Hope; A Pursued Justice: Black Preaching from the Great Migration to Civil Rights; The Journey and Promise of African American Preaching; and Just Living: Meditations for Engaging our Life and Times.
 His writing has also been featured by such outlets as PBS NewsHour, Sojourners, Word & Way, and The Conversation.
-In 2011, he launched The Preaching Project, a ministry aimed at equipping ministers to better serve African American churches and community.